What work do PBI field volunteers do?

 - Offer support and protective accompaniment to human rights defenders, groups or individuals threatened with violence;

-- Develop a thorough analysis of the political situation by listening to the widest possible range of viewpoints and experiences while respecting needs for confidentiality;
+- Develop a thorough analysis of the political situation by listening to the widest possible range of viewpoints and experiences;

-- Report to the outside world a non-partisan analysis of the situation as seen on the ground in the area;
+- Report to the outside world a non-partisan analysis of the situation as seen on the ground;

 - Encourage actions to reduce the level of violence;

-- Meet regularly with local and national civil and military authorities and embassies to raise concerns regarding human rights abuses as they affect the organisations we accompany.
+- Meet regularly with local and national civil and military authorities and embassies to raise concerns regarding human rights abuses that affect the organisations we accompany.

 PBI is not a development organisation.
 We believe that communities need space to carry out their own development in ways that create self reliance rather than dependency.
 We refer requests for development projects to other organisations set up for such work.